Dmytro-kur/ForceCalc/README.md

 })
 ```

-3. Its usable sometimes to add styling and html code in one place.
+3. Its usable sometimes to put styling and html code in one place.
 But its a new to add styling for this project in React component.
-In calculation_react.js was added a styling settings before returned html elements: lines [48-72](force/static/force/calculation_react.js#L48-L72).
+In calculation_react.js a styling settings was added before returned html elements: lines [48-72](force/static/force/calculation_react.js#L48-L72).

 4. Synchronous execution of operations.
-Each time when we update react states by using _setState_ we can not do another operations further in current function because states aren't updated yet and to solve this issue we use next syntax:
+Every time when we update react states by using _setState_, we can't do another operations further in current function because states aren't updated yet and to solve this issue we use next syntax:
 ```
 this.setState({
     key: value,